How to Find & Hire The Perfect Team For Your Coffee Shop In 2023

 Your Workplace Culture Matters

 If you asked one of your employees why they enjoy working for you, what would be their answer?
-In a competitive labour market, you need to build a workplace culture that your team enjoys.
+In a competitive labor market, you need to build a workplace culture that your team enjoys.
 Chances are, they can work anywhere for a similar wage, so why do they choose to work for you?